eslam-gomaa/Flexible-Network/README.md

       <b style="font-size:18px"> <code>How Ansible works for Network Automation.</code></b>
       </summary>
       <br>
-      Yes, Ansible is idempotent with network automation, ***How does it work:***
+   Yes, Ansible is idempotent with network automation

+   > ***How does it work:***

    * Ansible uses modules, each vendor has different modules
    * At the begining of the automation task, Ansible gathers the running config of each device and parse, Hence when you tell it to create a VLAN for example, it first takes a look at the configuration it parsed before, and if the vlan does not exist, will create it.

    <br>
    <hr>